 Some people believe that if a child needs tuition to gain entry to a selective school then they don’t belong there and will not cope when they get there.
 Our view is that students who are used to working towards their goals perform very well in the selective school environment.
 Gosford High has over 1100 applicants each year for 180 places.
 This is the second highest number of applicants of all selective high schools in New South Wales.

 One third of the marks for Selective School entry are provided by the student’s primary school at the time of application in October in Year 5.
 Students therefore need to be working at an advanced level right through Year 5, and should enrol in our Advanced Primary English, Mathematics and General Ability programs when they are starting Year 5.
-We are sorry but we do not enrol Year 6 students into this program.

 A Profile Score of about 185 - 195 out of 300 is usually needed to gain a place at Gosford High School.
 The contribution of the different components to the final score in rounded percentage terms is:

 Parents are sent a brief notification of results in July.
 All parents can then make a written request for the full profile of results.
 If you then show us the results we can update our statistics.

 English and General AbilityThis tuition program covers reading comprehension, written expression, grammar, spelling, punctuation and vocabulary development.
 General ability topics covered are analogies, synonyms and antonyms, codes, series and logic.

 Mathematics and General AbilityThis tuition program builds knowledge and skill in all number operations, fractions and decimals, space and measurement.
 There is a strong emphasis on the basic number facts, including the times tables, as students with well-developed number sense find maths much easier.
 Students also learn a range of problem-solving strategies for solving both routine and more complicated problems.
 General ability topics covered are number and shape series, number rules and equations.